apache/griffin/README.md

     You need to make sure that your spark cluster could access your HiveContext.
 - [Livy](http://archive.cloudera.com/beta/livy/livy-server-0.3.0.zip), you can get some help [here](http://livy.io/quickstart.html).
     Griffin need to schedule spark jobs by server, we use livy to submit our jobs.
-    For some issues of Livy for HiveContext, we need to download 3 files, and put them into Hdfs.
+    For some issues of Livy for HiveContext, we need to download 3 files, and put them into HDFS.
     ```
     datanucleus-api-jdo-3.2.6.jar
     datanucleus-core-3.2.10.jar